Thiago-AS/insurance-hub/README.md

 * [Spring](https://spring.io/) - Comprehensive programming and configuration model for modern Java-based applications
 * [Spring Boot](https://spring.io/projects/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications
+* [Hamcrest](http://hamcrest.org/) - Framework for writing matcher objects allowing 'match' rules to be defined declaratively.
+There are a number of situations where matchers are invaluable, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used
 * [Checkstyle](https://docs.gradle.org/5.5.1/userguide/checkstyle_plugin.html) - Performs quality checks on your
   project’s Java source files using [Checkstyle](http://checkstyle.sourceforge.net/index.html) and generates reports from these checks